 The Office/Research & Development (R & D) / Flex / Light Industrial designation allows a range of uses with the lowest level of impact on surrounding uses, such as residential.
 Office buildings generate traffic primarily through employees and visitors during business hours.
 The Applicant plans to limit the size of the non-residential building on the Property to comply with parking demands in relation to developable area.
 The Places29 Plan uses the "Office" designation in areas around Centers.
 Office may include professional offices, such as medical or real estate offices.
 The "Research & Development (R&D)" designation refers to "an administrative, engineering, and/or scientific research, design, or experimentation facility that engages in research, or research and development, of innovative ideas in technology-intensive fields," and these uses may be housed in traditional office buildings rather than industrial facilities.
 Examples include research and development of computer software, information systems, communication systems, transportation, geographic information systems, and multimedia and video technology.
-The "Flex" designation "describes businesses that may include several uses, such as a manufacturing facility with warehouse space for components and completed products, a showroom for sale of the products, and office space where administrative duties for the business take place....(and) may include: research & development, manufacturing, warehousing, distribution, office, retail, customer service, and showrooms, among others."
+The "Flex" designation "describes businesses that may include several uses, such as a manufacturing facility with warehouse space for components and completed products, a showroom for sale of the products, and office space where administrative duties for the business take place....(and) may include: research & development, manufacturing, warehousing, distribution, office, retail, customer service, and showrooms. among others."

 Residential is a secondary use in the Office / R&D / Flex / Light Industrial areas.
 While these secondary uses should represent a smaller proportion of the development or the building, they are very important to "place-making"; adding them to a Center or the area around a Center increases the mix of uses and makes the area a more complete Neighborhood.
-Table LU2 sets out a preference for locating residential on the upper floors of multistory buildings.
-The building in Block One may be developed as a mixed-use building with non-residential on the ground floor and PHA dwelling units on the second floor.
-However, the Applicant may find that mixing uses horizontally on a parcel rather than vertically is generally more effective to reach the goals of the Applicant and the County, in which case all 60 units would be in Block Two and the front building would be non-residential.
+Rather than mixing uses vertically, the Applicant proposes mixing uses horizontally on the Property to reach its supportive and affordable housing goals more efficiently while providing for non-residential in compliance with the Comprehensive Plan.
 Given the financing and phasing plan, the supportive housing proposed by VSH is more effectively managed in a standalone building on this site.
 The residential buildings are proposed to be set back in the middle and rear of the parcel and will not have significant visibility on the commercial corridor while affording the residents immediate access to employment and shopping in nearby commercial areas and through public transportation via nearby bus lines.
 Block One may be subdivided and sold to help support the Applicant's low-income housing program.

-Guiding Principles of the Places 29 Master Plan.
+Guiding Principles of the Places29 Master Plan.

-- 1. Pedestrian orientation / - 2.
-Neighborhood-friendly streets and paths
+1. Pedestrian orientation /

+2. Neighborhood-friendly streets and paths